sendinblue/APIv3-nodejs-library/docs/ResellerApi.md

 # **createChildDomain**
 > createChildDomain(childAuthKey, addChildDomain)

-Creates a domain for a child account
+Create a domain for a child account

 ### Example
 ```javascript